 - After saving the settings, you will be given the option of restarting the firewall or returning to the settings page to continue editing.
 Since your changes will not take effect until the firewall is restarted, you will need to click the Restart csf+lfd button to apply the new settings.

-Tip: Also Check Storm® Firewall Settings
+Tip: Also Check Your Cloud® Firewall Settings

 Find Detailed Information in Our Knowledge Base